Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Correlated Color Temperature (CCT) describes the color appearance of the light, measured in Kelvin (K).
 This choice impacts visual acuity and mood.
 For workshops, the debate is typically between 4000K and 5000K.

-• 4000K (Neutral White): This CCT offers a balanced, clean white light that is comfortable for long periods.
-It renders colors accurately without the harsh, blueish tint of higher CCTs.
-It's an excellent all-around choice for a multi-purpose workshop.
+• 4000K (Neutral White): A balanced, clean white light that’s comfortable for long periods.
+It renders colors well without the harsh, bluish tint of higher CCTs.
+It’s an excellent all-around choice for a multi-purpose workshop.

-• 5000K (Cool White/Daylight): This is a brighter, crisper light that closely mimics natural daylight.
-It can enhance focus and is often preferred for highly detailed tasks and inspection areas.
-According to the ANSI C78.377-2017 standard, which defines color specifications, consistency is key to ensuring a 5000K light from one source matches another.
+• 5000K (Cool White/Daylight): A brighter, crisper light that many people associate with daylight.
+It can help with focus and is often preferred for highly detailed tasks and inspection areas.
+Standards like ANSI C78.377-2017, which define color specifications for LEDs, emphasize consistency so that a 5000K light from one source visually matches another within a tolerance.

-For most garages, 4000K or 5000K is the ideal range.
-Anything warmer (below 3500K) can feel dim and reduce contrast, while anything cooler (above 5500K) can cause significant glare and eye fatigue.
+For most garages, 4000K or 5000K is the practical range.
+Warmer light (below ~3500K) can feel softer but may reduce apparent contrast, while very cool light (above ~5500K) can increase perceived glare and eye fatigue for some users.

 Color Rendering Index (CRI): The "Truth" of the Light

-The Color Rendering Index (CRI) measures a light source's ability to reveal the true colors of an object compared to a natural light source.
-On a scale of 0 to 100, a higher CRI means better color accuracy.
-For a workshop, this is non-negotiable.
+The Color Rendering Index (CRI) measures a light source's ability to reveal the colors of an object compared to a reference source.
+On a scale of 0 to 100, a higher CRI generally means better color fidelity.

-I’ve seen woodworkers struggle with stain matching and auto detailers miss paint swirls, all because their lights had a low CRI (typically below 80).
-For any task involving color matching, painting, wiring, or finishing, a CRI of 90 or higher is the professional standard.
-It ensures that the red wire looks distinctly red, not brownish, and that the paint finish you see in the shop is the same one you see in the sun.
+I’ve seen woodworkers struggle with stain matching and auto detailers miss paint swirls, largely because their lights had a low CRI (commonly below 80).
+For any task involving color matching, painting, wiring, or finishing, aiming for a CRI of 90 or higher is a solid professional-grade target.
+It helps ensure that the red wire looks distinctly red, not muddy, and that the paint finish you see in the shop is closer to what you’ll see in natural light.

 Fixture Face-Off: UFO vs. Linear vs. Hexagon

 With the core metrics established, we can compare the hardware.
-Each fixture type excels in a specific environment, and choosing the right one is a matter of matching its light distribution to your ceiling height and primary tasks.
+Each fixture type excels in specific environments.
+Your job is to match its light distribution to your ceiling height and primary tasks.

 UFO LED High Bay shop lights illuminating a high-ceiling metal workshop with tractor and vehicle